Iran says it detained a UAE ship and its crew on Monday - state TV | International

 Sushant Singh Rajput's father wanted person named Miranda in custody: Mumbai DCP

-Pompeo says U.N.
-Security Council to vote next week on extending Iran arms embargo
+Pompeo says U.S. to present UN resolution next week to extend Iran arms embargo